-This trial has been suspended while data is being analyzed.
+This trial is now complete.
 Look for other trials of drug combinations to see if you may qualify.

 Scientists are comparing survival rates of patients using these two different types of treatment, in a clinical trial for patients with stable metastatic pancreatic cancer.